get-glu/glu/docs/README.md

 # Welcome <!-- {docsify-ignore-all} -->

 > Glu is progressive delivery as code.
-Build and test your pipelines locally, then deploy them to your environments.
+Build, test, and visualize your pipelines locally, then deploy them to your environments.

 Glu is a framework written and consumed in the Go programming language.